Deltacron/MERN_Code_Challenge/README.md

 # MERN Code Challenge
-Your task is to create a small Star wars Fan Website.
+Your task is to create an elegant Star wars Fan Website with user profile.

 # APIs: https://swapi.dev/documentation
 In the documentation, please find the menu panel titled with Resources on the left-hand side and utilize that to create the application.